rosado-io/docs/configuration/yaml.md

   # Default is empty list.
   hosts:
   - https://accounts.myapp.com
+# Configure default messaging configuration.
+messaging:
+  # Configure default email message configuration.
+  # default_email_message is EmailMessageConfig.
+  default_email_message:
+    reply_to: no-reply@example.com
+    sender: info@example.com
+    subject: App
+  # Configure default SMS configuration.
+  # default_sms_message is SMSMessageConfig.
+  default_sms_message:
+    sender: "+85299887766"
+  # Configure which SMS provider to use.
+  # Valid values are "twilio" and "nexmo".
+  # You must provide the credentials in secret config.
+  sms_provider: "twilio"
+# Configure the database connection
+database:
+  # The maximum open connection to the database.
+  # The default is 2.
+  max_open_connection: 2
+  # The maximum idle connection to the database.
+  # The default is 2.
+  max_idle_connection: 2
+  # The maximum lifetime of the connection.
+  # The connection is discarded when its lifetime reaches the value.
+  # The default is 1800.
+  max_connection_lifetime_seconds: 1800
+# Configure Redis connection
+redis:
+  # The maximum open connection to Redis.
+  # The default is 2.
+  max_open_connection: 2
+  # The maximum idle connection to Redis.
+  # The default is 2.
+  max_idle_connection: 2
+  # The maximum lifetime of the connection.
+  # The connection is discarded when its lifetime reaches the value.
+  # The default is 900.
+  max_connection_lifetime_seconds: 900
+  # Idle connections are closed after remaining idle for this duration.
+  # The default is 300.
+  idle_connection_timeout_seconds: 300
 # Configure different identity behavior.
 identity:
+  on_conflict:
+    # Configure the behavior in anonymous user promotion when the claimed identity
+    # conflicts with an existing identity.
+    #
+    # Valid values are "error" and "login".
+    # Default is "error".
+    #
+    # For example, the user initially signed up as "user@example.com".
+    # Later on the user uninstalled the mobile app.
+    # The user installed the mobile app again and forgot they had signed up before.
+    # The user continued as anonymous user.
+    # The user finally opted to sign up with "user@example.com".
+    # At this point, the user has 2 accounts.
+    #
+    # If the value is "error", an error is shown telling the user that
+    # the identity they are claiming has been claimed by another user.
+    #
+    # If the value is "login", the anonymous user is discarded.
+    # And the user simply authenticates themselves as the original user.
+    # It is up to the developer to handle account merging.
+    promotion: "error"
   # Configure Login ID Identity.
   login_id:
     # Defines the set of accepted login IDs.